 If your home is out of level it is usually due to the ground settling underneath the blocking or foundation of the home.
 Settling of soils can cause gaps between the foundation supports and the I-beams of the mobile home leading to cracks in walls, doors not closing properly or jamming even windows not working properly.
-Floors develop squeaks and creaking noises due to a variety of reasons.
-Serious structural damage can occur, so it is wise to re-level your mobile home as soon as possible.

 What Is Manufactured & Mobile Home/Trailer Re-Leveling?